DataDog/hiring-engineers/answers.md

 With these monitors setup, I'm getting quite a few notifications throughout the day.
 Scheduling downtime monitors will help manage this.

-In Monitors - Manage Downtime, you can create and customize downtime montiors to fit your schedule.
+In Monitors - Manage Downtime, you can create and customize downtime monitors to fit your schedule.

 <p align="center">
         <img width="600" src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/downtime_monitor.PNG">